AllenInstitute/hbadata/data-raw/readme.md

 $ python create_factors.py
 ```

-After running, you're cwd will look like
+After running, your cwd will look like
 ```
 cwd
    |_ resultFrameTotal.csv